sfgabe/OITProjects/FluxCapacitor/readme.md

 - [a power LED](https://amzn.to/2PbP4Pc) - _optional_
 - To fit a Pi Zero you'll need [right angle header pins](https://amzn.to/2GhRV4L)
 - and some headers and [jumper cables](https://amzn.to/2DfQHX4) to put it all together
-- If you're using this for RetroPie you'll need a smaller HDMI adapter, as the one that comes in the CanaKit is too big - [this one works](https://amzn.to/2UTvE6X)

 ### Printed Parts
 This is a remix of the scale model flux capacitor.
 Any parts that aren't here can just be scaled up from [SconNL's Design](https://www.thingiverse.com/thing:3497663) by 250%.